Connect with us

 They ended up finishing in 3rd place with 86 points and lost in the playoff final to Rotherham United.
 Wolves were crowned champions with 103 points.

-Fast forward to Christmas Day 2024, and they sit 15th in League One with 25 points from 20 games played, six above the drop zone and six from the playoff places.
+Fast forward to Christmas Day 2025, sit 11th in the League One table with 28 points from 21 games played and six points from the playoff places.

 2014 – BRISTOL CITY